davesrocketshop/Rocket/README.md

 </details>

+## Materials

+Materials are supported by all rocket workbench parts, but the core product support isn't currently up to the task.
+This will be improved in upcoming releases.
+For versions 0.20 and earlier you must apply a work around to see all the rocket materials.

+1. Load the Rocket Workbench.
+The necessary preferences will not be available until the workbench has been loaded.
+2. From the "Edit" select "Preferences...'.
+In the left hand column select the FEM Workbench.
+3. Select the "Material" tab at the top.
+4. Check the "Use materials from user defined directory".
+Set the directory to your user directory.
+For example, on Windows this would be "C:\Users\username\AppData\Roaming\FreeCAD\Mod\Rocket\Resources\Material"

 ## Internationalization

 This workbench has been written with multiple language support.
 If you are willing to provide a translation to your native language please open an issue and we'll work to get that done.